How many calories in gin?

 No I not taking the idea of a good Gin and Tonic away in fact as a brand both alcohol and alcohol free is driving the market still with so many varieties.
 However, if you want to take even more calories’ out of the mix as well as the alcohol it might be time to switch to Seedlip, a quality brand that packs a punch.

 What’s your take on gin and calories’?
 What is your favorite choice and have you tried alcoholic free spirit versions?
-I would love to hear your views and I always get back to you and respond.
+I would love to hear your views on how many calories in gin and I always get back to you and respond.